Interior Secretary: No harassment allowed at National Parks

 "At Yosemite, you work at a fast pace, and I do think some people want to ponder things for a long time, which we don't have time for," he said.

-Yellowstone National Park instituted new sexual harassment training that's ongoing for employees and managers long before government investigators began looking into the claims, park Superintendent Dan Wenk said.
+Yellowstone National Park instituted new sexual harassment training that had been ongoing for employees and managers long before government investigators began looking into the claims, park Superintendent Dan Wenk said.

 "We started dealing with this situation even before we had the allegations and not because of any specific knowledge of things in Yellowstone," Wenk said Thursday.
 "There were issues throughout the national park system last year."